durul/wwdc2018/README.md

 ### Developer Tools
 - 401 - What's New in Swift
+- 402 - Getting the Most out of Playgrounds in Xcode

 ### App Frameworks
 - 202 - What's New in Cocoa Touch
+- 204 - Automatic Strong Passwords and Security Code AutoFill
+- 206 - What's New in watchOS